rehamza/dapp-fullstack/README.md

-# Project Setup Instruction Manual:
+# Project Setup Instruction Manually:

 1. Need to install postgresql on your local system
 2. For Backend application: Move to "backend" directory